Introduction of Prominent Ancient Herbalists.

 Sūn Sīmiǎo

-Sun Simiao Sūn Sīmiǎo: prominent physician of the Tang Dynasty, also a famous Taoist Priest at Tang period,the author of the Qian Jin Yao Fang (Invaluable Prescriptions) (652 A.D.), total 30 volumes, combined 5300 recipes and formulas, and the Qian Jin Yi Fang (Supplement to the Invaluable Prescriptions) (682 A.D.), which have been considered compilations of the medical achievements before the 7th century.more
+Sun Simiao Sūn Sīmiǎo: a prominent physician and famous Taoist priest during the Tang dynasty.
+He is the author of two important medical works: the Qian Jin Yao Fang (Invaluable Prescriptions) (652 A.D.), a book of a total of 30 volumes; it contains 5,300 recipes and formulas, and the Qian Jin Yi Fang (Supplement to the Invaluable Prescriptions) (682 A.D.), which are considered to be compilations of the medical achievements from before the 7th century.more

 Wáng Bīng

-Wáng Bīng Wáng Bīng, physician specializing in the art of healing and health preservation,who spent twelve years rearranging and revising the Su Wen, or Plain Questions, one of the two component parts of Huangdi's Internal Classic, into 24 volumes, with notes, commentaries and supplements.more
+Wáng Bīng Wáng Bīng, a physician specialising in the art of healing and health preservation, spent twelve years rearranging and revising the Su Wen, or Plain Questions, one of the two component parts of Huangdi's Internal Classic, into 24 volumes, containing notes, commentaries, and supplements.more

 Sūn Yīkuí